levoai/docs/docs/solutions/solutions.md

 ## [Codeless API Contract Testing](./api-contract-testing.md)
 API endpoints have a defined schema (aka contract), that is often described in OpenAPI Specifications.
 The contract allows clients of the API endpoint to interact with it, without knowledge of the underlying implementation.

-Schema / Contract conformance testing ensures that said contract matches the actual implementation of the API endpoint.
+Contract testing (**aka Schema Conformance**) ensures that said contract matches the actual implementation of the API endpoint.
 Contract testing is a critical tool to detect breaking changes before they are deployed to production.

 ![API Contract Testing](../assets/api-contract-testing.svg)